fezz's picks : Top 12 Beers of 2012

 5.5%

-This is a top-fermented beer blended with lambic and aged in oak for 18 months resulting in this specific West Flanders old brown.
+in this specific West Flanders old brown.
 Reddish brown in colour, with a thick mousse head, a fruity nose initiates, some slight sourness and semi-sweet malt follow, combining for a complex yet thirst quenching brew, a slight bitterness drying out the the wonderfully tangy and tart finish.

 Philips Brewing Co., Victoria, BC